Biology Course Offerings

 BIOL 388 Mammalogy

 A study of mammals with emphasis on principles of mammalian ecology, conservation and biodiversity.
-Topics will include characteristics of mammals, classification, natural history, ecology, biodiversity, conservation and techniques in field study.
+Topics include characteristics of mammals, classification, natural history, ecology, biodiversity, conservation and techniques in field study.
 Special emphasis will be given to mammals residing in Northeastern Wisconsin.
 Prerequisite: BIOL 121.

 BIOL 390 Ichthyology